St Hugh's College, Oxford

-St Hugh's College is one of the constituent colleges of the University of Oxford.
+St Hugh's College is a constituent college of the University of Oxford.
 It is located on a 14.5 acre site on St Margaret's Road, to the north of the city centre.
 It was founded in 1886 by Elizabeth Wordsworth as a women's college, and accepted its first male students in its centenary year in 1986.
+Prominent alumni include Theresa May, Aung San Suu Kyi, Amal Clooney and Heather Hallett, Baroness Hallett.
 It enjoys a reputation as one of the most attractive colleges because of its extensive gardens.

 In its 125th anniversary year, the college became a registered charity under the name "The Principal and Fellows of St Hugh's College in the University of Oxford".
-As of July 2018, the college's financial endowment was £37.6 million.
+As of July 2023, the college's financial endowment was £39.2 million.
+The college's Visitor is U.K. Supreme Court Justice Ingrid Simler, Lady Simler.
+In September 2025, former CEO of the Royal Society of Medicine Michele Acton became the college's Principal, succeeding Lady Elish Angiolini.

 History

 Founding and early years

-St Hugh's was founded in 1886 by Elizabeth Wordsworth (great-niece of the poet William Wordsworth) as a women's college, to help the growing number of women "who find the charges of the present Halls at Oxford and Cambridge (even the most moderate) beyond their means".
+St Hugh's was founded in 1886 by Elizabeth Wordsworth (great-niece of the poet William Wordsworth) as a women's college.
+A large percentage of the young women who came to St Hugh's in the early years were the daughters of clergymen; most of the other fathers were professional, middle-class men.
+Its purpose was "to make it possible for women of modest means to live and study in Oxford...with religious teachings (Church of England) on the same lines as Lady Margaret Hall" of which Elizabeth Wordsworth had been founding principal.
 Using money left to her by her father Christopher Wordsworth, who had been Bishop of Lincoln, Wordsworth established the new college at 25 Norham Road in North Oxford.
-She named the college after one of her father's 13th-century predecessors, Hugh of Lincoln, who was canonised in 1220, and in whose diocese Oxford had been.
+She named the college after one of her father's 12th-century predecessors, Hugh of Lincoln, who was canonised in 1220, and in whose diocese Oxford had been.

 The college was initially accommodated in properties in Norham Road, Norham Gardens and Fyfield Road.
 The first principal being Charlotte Anne Moberly, its first students were Jessie Annie Emmerson, Charlotte Jourdain, Constance E. Ashburner, Wilhelmina J. de Lorna Mitchell and Grace J. Parsons.
 Students were required to ask the principal before accepting invitations to visit friends, and the college gates were locked at 9pm.
 Records show that rent was between £18 and £21 a term, depending on the size of the room, with fires being charged extra.
 At first tuition and lectures were arranged by the Association for the Education of Women, the first college tutor being Dora Wylie, appointed around 1898.